Article updated December 2019.

-Selling gift certificates can be a great way to introduce fitness newcomers to the services your club provides, and give regular visitors opportunities to ask friends and loved ones to support their gym habits, since they don't necessarily need another Christmas sweater or a fancy birthday dinner.
+Selling gift certificates can be a great way to introduce fitness newcomers to the services your club provides.
+They also allow friends and family to support their loved one's gym habits—since they don't necessarily need another Christmas sweater or a fancy birthday dinner.

-While gift certificates may be a great opportunity to boost your revenue, there are traps for the unwary and they can be costly.
+While gift certificates may be an excellent opportunity to boost your revenue, there are traps for those new to gift cards, and they can be costly.

-In fact, SoulCycle, Inc., was embroiled in a class-action lawsuit—Cody, et al v.
+In fact, SoulCycle, Inc. was embroiled in a class-action lawsuit—Cody, et al v.
 SoulCycle Inc.—over its handling of classes sold in packages ranging from one class to 50.
 The cycling packages come with different expiration dates depending on the number of classes purchased.
 A single cycle class expires after 30 days, while 50 class packages are good for 12 months.

 Under the settlement, SoulCycle agreed to reinstate up to two classes per customer or reimburse customers $25 for each of those classes.
-SoulCycle also changed its policies to clarify that purchasing a class or series of classes is not the same as purchasing a gift certificate.
+SoulCycle also changed its policies to clarify that purchasing a class or series of classes is not the same as buying a gift certificate.

+Arizona recently passed a law that prohibits the money on gift cards from having an expiration date.
 It is important to be aware of the gift certificate laws where you operate, or it could really cost you.

 Check your state government’s web page for more specific information pertaining to the laws in your state.
 If you have questions or comments, please contact IHRSA public policy.